seedstack/jdbc-addon/index.md

         weight: 10
 ---

-SeedStack JDBC add-on provides support for connection to any relational database through the JDBC API.
+SeedStack JDBC add-on provides support for connection to any relational database through the JDBC API.<!--more-->

 # Dependency